-Establishing yourself as the legal expert in your area of specialization is one of the best ways to market your law practice.
+Establishing yourself as a legal expert in your area of specialization is one of the best ways to market your law practice.
 Many attorneys overlook the importance of becoming established and recognized as a legal expert in their field of specialization.
-Yet promoting your expertise can be one of the most effective ways to market yourself as a lawyer, with the added benefit of being one of the more affordable ways to market your law practice too.
+Yet promoting your expertise can be one of the most effective ways to market yourself as a lawyer, with the added benefit of being affordable too.

 Note that most state bar associations forbid attorneys from using the S-word ("specialist") to describe themselves, with the exception of a few states that will let you use that term if you pay several hundred dollars a year to some certifying specialty association.
-As a result, most lawyers cannot use the words "specialist" or "specialty" or any similar words that imply that the lawyer has a specialized practice in the area of law where he or she has specialized practice.
+As a result, most lawyers cannot use the words "specialist" or "specialty" or any similar words that imply that the lawyer has a specialized practice in their area of law.
 However, just because your bar association won't let you say you are a specialist doesn't stop the public from perceiving you as a specialist, if you promote yourself correctly.

-Bar association nitpicking about terminology aside, the following are the top four ways to establish yourself as the recognized in your legal specialty field:
+Bar association nitpicking about terminology aside, the following are the top four ways to establish yourself as the recognized authority in your legal specialty field.

 If you are even more ambitious, consider writing a book on your area of law practice.
 You don't necessarily have to write a lengthy treatise, either.
 Is there a narrowly defined topic in your field where you have expertise that would make a good subject for a book?
 If you can say enough about a topic to fill up a book, then you can be an expert on it.